chaos-mesh/website/versioned_docs/version-2.7.3/simulate-heavy-stress-on-kubernetes.md

 :::note

-To avoid the high CPU load caused by the read and write pressure from `stress-ng`, Chaos Mesh uses [memStress](https://github.com/chaos-mesh/memStress) to simulate memory stress.
-This is because memStress simulates memory stress by consuming actual memory instead of applying the read and write pressure to memory.
+To avoid the high CPU load caused by the read and write pressure from `stress-ng`, Chaos Mesh uses [memStress](https://github.com/chaos-mesh/memStress) to simulate memory stress, because memStress consumes actual memory instead of applying read and write pressure to memory.

 :::